Box-splines orthogonal projections

 Abstract. { Let $P$ be orthogonal projection on B-splines of degree $r-1$ with equally spaced knots.
 Sweldens and Piessens proved that $P(x^r)-x^r$ is Bernoulli polynomial.
 We generalize Sweldens ans Piessens's result for box-splines.
 It gives the opportunity to define the seminorm of Sobolev space in terms of the asymptotic formula for the error in orthogonal projection.
+In second part we deal with similar problems in $BV(\R^d)$.
+It is a modification of Boschariev's asymptotic formula for the functions of bounded variation.
 41A15, 41A35, 41A60.
-Keywords: box spline, Bernoulli spline, asymptotic formula, orthogonal projection, function of polynomials. }
+Keywords: box spline, Bernoulli spline, asymptotic formula, orthogonal projection, function of bounded variation BV, Marcinkiewicz's average. }

 \nt